 Press the calculation button on the software interface; the system will calculate the surface matching result and present it on the software interface.

-The acceptance criteria for the registration accuracy must meet the needs of the clinical indications (<0.5 mm).
+The acceptance criteria for the surface matching accuracy must meet the needs of the clinical indications (<0.5 mm).
 If the result is not satisfactory, repeat steps 2.8.2.1-2.8.2.4 until the registration results meet the acceptance criteria.

 Use the probe to select obvious anatomical landmarks (such as spinous process, transverse processes, facet joint) of the actual surgical area for confirmation once the registration result is accepted (Figure 6).